 It is sometimes helpful to have a full medical examination, particularly for those over the age of 50.
 This can be an expensive undertaking and the National Church is looking into the provision of an occupational health programme.
 At present, if an Incumbent thinks a full physical examination would be helpful, then s/he should write to the Bishop of Guildford requesting a medical and instructions on how to arrange one will be given.
 The Bishop would be grateful for a Priest to make some contribution to the cost of this examination, which varies in price.
 The results of the medical are entirely confidential to the patient and his/her GP.

 Moreover, if illness or costs related to caring for family members are undermining personal finances, there are charities who will seek to assist if contacted.
 The Bishop's Chaplain can offer further advice.

-In the event of sick leave for a period longer than seven days being taken, any doctor's note should be sent to the Deputy Diocesan Secretary at Diocesan House as soon as possible.
+In the event of sick leave for a period longer than seven days being taken, any doctor's note should be sent to the HR Partner at Church House Guildford (as below) as soon as possible.
 The Church Commissioners' Clergy payment section will then contact the patient directly.
-For extended periods of illness, please contact your Archdeacon or the Diocesan Secretary to discuss the Diocesan Long-Term Sickness policy.
+For extended periods of illness, please contact your Archdeacon or the HR team to discuss the Diocesan Long-Term Sickness policy.

-In the case of maternity/paternity/adoption leave being needed, contact should be made with the Deputy Diocesan Secretary at Diocesan House to discuss options and to obtain forms that are required for stipend costs to be reimbursed.
+In the case of maternity/paternity/adoption leave being needed, contact should be made with the HR Team at Church House Guildford to discuss options and to obtain forms that are required for stipend costs to be reimbursed.

 Parental leave is a right available for parents of children up to the age of five, which entitles a certain number of days of paid leave.
-For further information, contact the Deputy Diocesan Secretary
+For further information, contact the HR team.